Does the Microsoft Campus agreement cover the University’s subsidiary companies and other affiliated institutions?

 1. Campus Agreement Details

-The current Microsoft Campus Agreement 3.5 runs for 3 years, from 1st September 2013 to 31st August 2016.
-The Campus Agreement products may be installed on any University of Oxford-owned, College-owned or leased computer and accessed on those machines by all members of departments and/or Colleges, whether they are staff or students.
-University staff, College Staff and members of Congregation may also install one copy of Office and Windows operating system upgrade on their own personal computer for work related use, Staff - Work at home use.
+The current Microsoft Campus Agreement runs for 3 years, from 1st September 2017 to 31st August 2020.
+The Campus Agreement products may be installed on to any University of Oxford-owned, College-owned or leased computer and accessed on those machines by all members of departments and/or Colleges, whether they are staff or students.
+University staff, College Staff and members of Congregation.
+(For Staff Work at Home see ox.ac.onthehub.com for downloads).

-The products on the schedule for the Campus 3.5 Agreement are: Desktop Campus.
+The products on the schedule for the Campus Agreement are:

 - Office Multilanguage Packs

-- Windows Operating System Upgrade to Windows 8 (Enterprise)
+- Windows Operating System Upgrade to Windows 10 (Education, Enterprise & Professional)*

-- Client Access Licenses (User) for Windows Server 2012 Standard, Exchange Server 2010 Standard, System Centre Configuration Manager 2012 Client Management Licences and SharePoint Server Standard 2010
+- Client Access Licenses (User) for Windows Server Standard, Exchange Server Standard, System Centre Configuration Manager and SharePoint Server Standard

-Please note that the versions of Office as above must be installed with all of their individual products included.
+Please note that Office as above must be installed with all of their individual products included.

 3. Operating Systems Upgrades